IBM/varnish-operator/docs/development.md

 ...
 ```

-### Developing kwatcher
+### Developing varnish controller

-Varnish pods (with kwatcher inside) can only be tested by running in Kubernetes.
-That means that we need to build an image every time we make a change in the code related to kwatcher.
+Varnish pods (with varnish-controller inside) can only be tested by running in Kubernetes.
+That means that we need to build an image every time we make a change in the code related to varnish-controller.

 After changes are made in the code, the typical workflow will be the following: